Ryomen-Sukuna/GoGitBot/README.md

-# GitHub Feeds Bot
+# GitHub Feed Bot

-A bot that notifies you about GitHub activities on Telegram.
+A simple bot that notifies you about GitHub activities on Telegram.
 Inspired by [TheHamkerCat/WilliamButcherBot](https://github.com/TheHamkerCat/WilliamButcherBot).